GuanceCloud/datakit/internal/export/doc/en/inputs/promtail.md

 ### Supported parameter {#args}

-The promtail collector supports adding parameters to the HTTP URL.
+The Promtail collector supports adding parameters to the HTTP URL.
 The list of parameters is as follows:

 - `source`: Identifies the data source.
 Such as `nginx` or `redis`（`/v1/write/promtail?source=nginx`), With `source` set to `default`by default;
 - `pipeline`: Specify the pipeline name required for the data, Such as `nginx.p`（`/v1/write/promtail?pipeline=nginx.p`）；